The three limits of the hydrostatic approximation: Non-linear estimates

-\begin{proof}[Proof of Proposition~\ref{prop:NS_H}] Similarly to the above, the local existence and uniqueness of solutions to \eqref{eq:NS_eps3} in maximal $L^2$-$L^2$-regularity spaces follows.
+\begin{proof}[Sketch of the proof of Proposition~\ref{prop:NS_H}] Similarly to the above, the local existence and uniqueness of solutions to \eqref{eq:NS_eps3} in maximal $L^2$-$L^2$-regularity spaces follows.
 Using the energy equality and weak-strong-uniqueness results, this solution can be extended to a global one.
 The statement for the scaled Stokes equations follows from Proposition~\ref{prop:2DNS}. \end{proof}

 \begin{lemma} Let $T>0$, then there exists a constant $C>0$ such that

 for all $v_1 \in L^4(0,T;H^1_zL^4_{xy})$ and $v_2\in L^4(0,T;H^1_zL^4_{xy})^2$ \end{lemma} \begin{proof} One estimates using that $H^1_z$ is an algebra